DanielG19/Motion-Planning/README.md

 Finally the heuristic function, which is using the "Norm 2", will give me the total values so that i can compare which one of them is the minimal.

 # Implementing Your Path Planning Algorithm
-*TODO: read lat0, lon0 from colliders into floating point values Using panda as the csv reader, I extract only the first row and separate latitude and longitude.
+*TODO: read lat0, lon0 from colliders into floating point values.

+Using panda as the csv reader, I extract only the first row and separate latitude and longitude.
+(This didnt work on the simulator, so i just hardcoded the values)

 ![image](https://user-images.githubusercontent.com/29236973/133879850-f53633c5-5b1c-4fcc-b593-3ff613f3e70c.png)

-*TODO: determine your local position relative to global home Using Global_to_local function from Planning_utils.py, I used the global position and the global home, in order to get the local position.
+*TODO: determine your local position relative to global home.

+Using Global_to_local function from Planning_utils.py, I used the global position and the global home, in order to get the local position.

 ![image](https://user-images.githubusercontent.com/29236973/133880076-2e6cc159-ccf1-4a5e-bc12-066c97074bca.png)

-*TODO: convert start position to current position rather than map center Knowing my local position.
+*TODO: convert start position to current position rather than map center.

+Knowing my local position.
 Then by adding my own offset to the center of the map.
 I can get the coordinates of where the dron is.

 ![image](https://user-images.githubusercontent.com/29236973/133880159-09aa0cd2-2249-47a3-a2b7-581932a184cc.png)

 *TODO: This step is to add flexibility to the desired goal location.

 A "goalAsLatLogn" array was created searching a point in the map, then i hardcoded the point in my variable.
 And finally i used my global_to_local func, and i added the result to my origin point.

 ![image](https://user-images.githubusercontent.com/29236973/133883037-e1a1d5c2-1f2a-4aae-a299-d05787279676.png)